MnemoSemiotic/common-crawl/README.md

   * In all languages
     * Keeping all records BUT removing all non-alpha characters
       * Export to new corpus csv in order to re-import
-      * Pipeline with tokenizers, lemmatizers
+      * Pipeline with tokenizers, stemming
+      * Many documents are just a single link
   * There's lots of porn on the internet

 --------------------------------------------------------
 # Common Crawl WARC File format
   * WARC Header Info